Curator Conversations: Mark S. Melville on “Unspeakably Queer”

 Courtesy of the E.O.
 Hoppé Estate Collection, Pasadena, California

 MM: Hoppé, as in so many things, was on the cutting edge here with the emergence of identity politics.
 One of his friends was Havelock Ellis, who made the first scientific studies of homosexuality and attempted some of the first labels, like “inversion” for same-sex attraction and “eonism” for what we call transsexuality today.
-Those particular labels didn’t stick, of course, but it was a start.
-“Queer” and “gay” were in the lexicon already, but when such topics are “unspeakable” you can’t get a consensus at all!
-The concept of an LGBTQ+ community didn’t exist, and really couldn’t until much later, the late 1960s.
-We are still trying to figure out labels, and it’s a messy process still.
+Those labels didn’t stick, but it was a start.

-The artist Gluck is a perfect example of someone whose insistence on the right pronouns is 100 percent relevant to our contemporary concerns (Fig. 2).
-Born female, Gluck did not identify as such.
-They said, “no prefix, suffix or [quotation marks].”
+The artist Gluck is a perfect example of someone whose insistence on the right titles and pronouns is totally relevant to contemporary discourse (Fig. 2).
+Born female with the name Hannah Gluckstein, Gluck didn’t identify that way.
+They wanted to be called by their personally chosen name alone, Gluck, with “no prefix, suffix or [quotation marks].”
 When an art society called her “Miss Gluck” on their letterhead, Gluck resigned from it!
-Today, they could have chosen preferred pronouns and published them in their social media profiles.
+Today, Gluck could have chosen preferred pronouns and published them in social media profiles.

 Curatorial: The portraits in “Unspeakably Queer” reveal how different individuals manifested their public expressions of gender and sexuality at a time when doing so commonly resulted in public shaming, imprisonment, and sometimes death.
 How does sharing the lesser known stories of these prominent 20th-century icons improve our understanding of LGBTQ+ history and its impact?

-MM: Queer people grow up without a sense of history, and as people come of age and try to discover themselves, most don’t have any context, any idea that there are other people like that and the fact that there always have been.
-It is not taught in school.
-Queer people in history are almost invisible until you reach university-level, if you are privileged enough to do so, and then there is often a moment when you realize, “hey, wait, they never said anything about this in English class!”
+MM: Many Queer people grow up without a sense of history, and as people come of age and try to discover themselves, most don’t have any context or sense of heritage about their otherness.
+The topic is often forbidden in schools.
+Queer people in history are almost invisible in the official mainstream accounts until you do your own digging.
+There is often a moment when you realize, “hey, wait, they never said anything about this in class,” but it becomes obvious that this person’s queerness and difference is clearly fundamental to their art and their achievements.

-We are hungry to find out about our heritage, those who were like us who came before, who blazed the trails.
-There are so many lost stories of heroes you can cheer and villains you can boo, and everybody in-between, living complex lives.
-Cultural heritage institutions are finally starting to realize that these histories are sitting in established collections, just waiting to be uncovered and consumed by eager students of any age.
-It’s delightful that queer people are finally getting a degree of representation in history, and hopefully Unspeakably Queer is a contribution to this trend!
+Just as people generally, most of us are hungry to find out about our heritage, those who were like us who came before, who blazed the trails for us.
+There are so many lost stories of queer heroes you can cheer and queer villains you can boo, and everybody in-between, living complex lives.
+Cultural heritage institutions are finally realizing that these histories are sitting in established collections, just waiting to be uncovered and consumed by eager students of any age.

-Mark S. Melville manages the vast digital and physical archive of the various art collections including the E.O.
-Hoppé Estate Collection, comprising tens of thousands of images, vintage negatives, documents and manuscripts.
-He has recently curated his first major exhibition, Unspeakably Queer, which showcases portraits and life stories of early-twentieth century LGBTQ+ personalities.
+Mark S. Melville manages the vast digital and physical archive of the E.O.
+Hoppé Estate Collection, which contains an uncountable volume of images, camera negatives, documents, manuscripts and objects.
+He curated Unspeakably Queer, which showcases portraits and life stories of early-twentieth century LGBT+ personalities, and authored its accompanying book.
 Melville holds a BA, English from University of Utah, Salt Lake City, and Archives and Digital Collections Certification from Pasadena City College, Pasadena.